AntonioPrimera/laravel-heroicons/readme.md

 icon can be resized using classes.
 In my opinion (this is purely subjective), the best way to use icons, is to set its width to 100% of the parent container and to resize the parent container.

+### HeroIcon static constructor

+You can use the static method `HeroIcon::create(...)` with the same signature as the constructor, to create a new HeroIcon instance.

 ### Helper

 A heroIcon helper function is also available.